andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 <summary>Class Component</summary>

 ### Class Component
-* If function name starts with Capital letter then only react treats as Component otherwise react treats as HTML Element.
+* If class name starts with Capital letter then only react treats as Component otherwise react treats as HTML Element.
 * The component name should always be in the pascal case.
 * Class Component we can call as stateful Component.
 * A class component requires you to extend from React `Component` and create a `render` method that returns a JSX element.

 ```Javascript